PeterWangIntel/crosswalk-website/Best-practice-guidelines-of-submitting-crosswalk-bugs.md

 to serve as comprehensive guidelines that can guide engineers to write qualified bug reports, thus enhancing the bug fixing efficiency.

-''These are guidelines to make it easier for us to work on the bug report and reduce the effort, cost and time taken to actually fix it.
-However, if you have difficulty finding the information mentioned here, please *do* file a bug anyway since we can work with you to find out the missing information and fill it in later on.''
+> These are guidelines to make it easier for us to work on the bug report and reduce the effort, cost and time taken to actually fix it.
+However, if you have difficulty finding the information mentioned here, please *do* file a bug anyway since we can work with you to find out the missing information and fill it in later on.

 ## Background